-Theodora Serbanescu-Martin (Cornell University), “Tightly Laced and Bound by Method: Clara Schumann’s Female Pianism and the Construction of Gender in Piano Technique”
+Theodora Serbanescu-Martin (Cornell University), “Tightly Laced and Bound by Method: Clara Schumann and the Construction of Female Pianism”

 Natasha Loges (Royal College of Music), “Re-Examining Clara Schumann’s Concert Legacy: Or, How to Get Men to Say (Mostly) What You Want”

-Concert set-up features staging by Frederick Cruz Nowell and Theodora Serbanescu-Martin, which includes original nineteenth-century clothing items from the Cornell Costume and Textile Collection.
-Many thanks to the assistantship of Denise Green (Department of Fiber Science And Apparel Design) and Helen Mclallen.
+Concert set-up features staging that includes original nineteenth-century Garments on loan from the Cornell Costume and Textile Collection, selected in collaboration with Professor Denise Green (Department of Fiber Science And Apparel Design) and Textile Collection Manager Helen McLallen.

-Concert participants include Richard Valitutto, Lucy Fitz-Gibbon and students, Theodora Serbanescu-Martin, David Keep (Eastman, piano) and Soo Yeon Kim (Houghton College, violin), Junghwa Lee (Southern Illinois University Carbondale, piano), Yijie Zhu (Cornell), Mikolaj Warszynski (University of Alberta), and Lucy Yao (Mannes).
+Concert participants include Richard Valitutto, Lucy Fitz Gibbon and students, Professor Roger Moseley, Theodora Serbanescu-Martin, David Keep (Eastman, piano) and Soo Yeon Kim (Houghton College, violin), Junghwa Lee (Southern Illinois University Carbondale, piano), Yijie Zhu (Cornell), Mikolaj Warszynski (University of Alberta), and Lucy Yao (Mannes).

 Repertoire includes Clara Schumann Souvenir de Vienne, Op.
 9, Lieder Op.
-13, 4 flüchtige Stücke, Op.
+13, 4 pièces fugitives, Op.
 15, Romances Op.
 11, Romances Op.
 21, Scherzo in C minor Op.
 14, Nocturne Op.
 6, Liszt-C. & R. Schumann song transcriptions, Brahms Violin Sonata Op.
 78, and others.

 Session 5: 9:00-10:15 | Allusion and Friendship in Clara Schumann’s Works (Barnes)

-David Keep (Eastman), “Clara Schumann’s Piano Concerto in A minor, Op.
+David Keep (Eastman School of Music), “Clara Schumann’s Piano Concerto in A minor, Op.
 7 and its Intertextual Resonances”